BiocPy/BiocFrame/README.md

 ### Slice the `BiocFrame`

 Currently slicing is only supported by indices or names (column names or row names).
-A future version may implement pandas query like operations.
+A future version may implement pandas query-like operations.

 ```python
 sliced_bframe = bframe[3:7, 2:5]